kavics/kavics.cloud/src/import/Root/Content/Documentations/index.md

 ---
 ### **[How to release a new sensenet feature](NewFeatDevAndRelease.md "NewFeatDevAndRelease.md")**
-Shows how to develop a new feature for sensenet and a possible way to publish it
+Shows how to develop a new feature for sensenet and a possible way to publish it.

 ---